"As iron sharpens iron, so one man sharpens another."

 Sharing Our Fears

-What remains hidden grows.
-What is spoken loses power.
+What remains hidden festers.
+What is spoken dissolves in the light.

-Men are trained to hide fear—to project competence, control, certainty.
+Men are trained to hide fear, to project competence, control, certainty.
 But this performance isolates us.
-When we share our actual fears with a trusted brother, something shifts.
+When we share our fears with a trusted brother, something shifts.
 The fear doesn't disappear, but it becomes bearable.
 We're no longer facing it alone.

 This requires discernment.
 Not every man has earned access to our vulnerability.
-But some men have—and with them, speaking our fear is an act of strength, not weakness.
+But some men have.
+With them, speaking our fear is an act of strength, not weakness.

 Start small.
 Share something difficult and see how he responds.
 Does he listen?
 Does he share in return?
 Does he hold what we've said with care?
 If yes, go deeper.